 Similar to a virus, once one blister occurs there is sure to be further blistering.
 If you remove all of the blisters individually and cover it up with paint, there is no guarantee that they won’t come back.While this is an option, may be ineffective.

 Remove all layers of paint.

 In this situation you would completely remove all paint layers until bare.

 Painters must clean the surfaces of the substrate so that the particles in the paint can bind with the substrate directly instead of the layer of dust covering the substrate.
 This phase is key to ensuring adhesion.

 Lighter colours tend to not absorb heat as much as darker colours.
 This means less expansion of the substrate and less likelihood of blistering.

 Make sure the substrate is dry.

 Moisture from contamination, weather conditions and moisture left from the preparation phase of painting is going to cause blistering.
-Moisture meter can be bought from your local tool store and will quickly determine the moisture level of your substrate.
+You can purchase a moisture meter from your local hardware store and will quickly determine the moisture level of your substrate.
 To avoid blistering, moisture levels must remain low (below 15%).